Dhondup Wangchen: Leaving Fear Behind

 In 2007, Dhondup Wangchen and friend Jigme Gyatso, a senior Tibetan monk, conceived of a documentary interviewing ordinary Tibetan people on their views of the Dalai Lama and the Chinese government in the year leading up to the 2008 Beijing Olympics.
 The documentary was to be called Leaving Fear Behind.
-The pair coordinated their efforts with a Dhondup Wangchen's cousin Gyaljong Tsetrin, who remained in Switzerland.
+The pair coordinated their efforts with Dhondup Wangchen's cousin Gyaljong Tsetrin, who remained in Switzerland.
 In preparation for likely reprisals by the Chinese government, Dhondup Wangchen moved his wife, Llamo Tso, and their four children to Dharamsala, India.

 Between August 2007 to March 2008, Dhondup Wangchen and Jigme Gyatso gathered interviews from 108 Tibetan individuals discussing the political situation, all of whom agreed to have their faces shown on camera.
 The pair gathered 40 hours of interview footage shot by a single camera.
 They had completed filming and just smuggled the tapes out of Lhasa, the Tibetan capital, when riots erupted and began to spread through Tibetan-majority areas of China.
 As part of the government response that followed, both Jigme Gyatso and Dhondup Wangchen were detained on 28 March in Tong De, Qinghai Province.

 The footage was taken to Switzerland, where colleagues at Dhondup Wangchen's production company, Filming for Tibet, assembled it into Leaving Fear Behind.
 The 25-minute documentary constructed from Dhondup Wangchen and Jigme Gyatso's footage showed ethnic Tibetans criticizing the choice of China to host the 2008 Summer Olympics, praising the Dalai Lama, and expressing dislike of ethnic Han migrants.
 The result was described by The New York Times as "an unadorned indictment of the Chinese government".
 Dhondup Wangchen states in the documentary that "My aim for this film is not to make a famous or particularly entertaining film.
 This film is about the plight of the Tibetan people—helpless and frustrated."
 The film premiered on the opening day of the Olympics and was clandestinely screened for foreign reporters in Beijing.